Hiromi Tsuru: Career

 After debuting as an actress, Tsuru graduated from Tsurumi High School in Kanagawa Prefecture.
 In 1978, when she was a junior in high school, she auditioned for the World Masterpiece Theater series The Story of Perrine and made her voice acting debut in the role of the main character, Perrine Paindavoine.
 After the airing of The Story of Perrine, she hadn't been a voice actor for two years, but in 1981 she was in charge of the cat role in Ohayō!
 Spank.

 In 1982, after auditioning for the role of Revi in Arcadia of My Youth: Endless Orbit SSX, she transferred from the Sunaoka office to Aoni Production in order to work on her voice in earnest.
 Since then, Tsuru was active as a voice actress.

-Since the 1990s, the business of storytelling on variety shows and newscasts has grown, and her activities focused on it.
-She also appeared on stage.
-Tsuru worked as a storyteller until shortly before her death.
+Starting in the 1990s, Tsuru started working mainly as a narrator on variety shows and newscasts, occasionally appearing on stage.
+She worked as a narrator until shortly before her death.